Frequently Asked Questions

 How can counselling help me?

-Counselling provides you with a safe place to talk about things that are proving difficult or painful.
+Counselling provides you with time to talk about things that are proving difficult or painful.
 You may want to talk about things that have happened to you in the past or your focus might be on how things are right now.